g5becks/electron-controllers/README.md

 ![build status](https://github.com/g5becks/electron-controllers/workflows/Node.js%20CI/badge.svg)
 [![Dependency Status](https://david-dm.org/g5becks/electron-controllers.svg)](https://david-dm.org/g5becks/electron-controllers)

-Simplified ipc architecture for electron applications using typescript.
+Simplified controller based ipc architecture for electron applications using typescript.

 ## ⤴️ Motivation

-- **Simplify.** Remove the need for managing channels manually, naming things is hard - so this package tries to do as much of that work for you as possible.<br>
+- **Simplify.** Remove the need for managing channels manually, naming things is hard - so this package tries to do as much of the work for you as possible.<br>

-- **Familiarity.** MVC is a well known pattern among developers which can help provide better structure to your application as it grows.
+- **Familiarity.** MVC is a well known design pattern among developers which can help provide better structure to your application as it grows.
 This package provide the C - *controllers* part of the MVC pattern to your electron application.

 ## 💿 Installation